 Mawad has a Master’s degree in International Political Economy from the London School of Economics and another Master’s degree in Journalism from Columbia University in New York where she graduated with honors and was awarded the Joan Konner award for best-broadcast student of the year.
 Her master’s project, an investigative story on Lebanon Jews was nominated for the Samir Kassir Award for the freedom of the press in 2012.

 Mawad's first job after graduation was with the New York Times covering the war in Syria and its spillover into Lebanon.
 She then joined the newsroom of Al Jazeera English to also work on Syria, covering in-house the uprising and conflict .
 Her love for the field drove her to accept a news reporter job at LBCI, Lebanon's renowned television channel.
 Mawad shed light on the most vulnerable people and reported on issues often forgotten by the Lebanese media such as the environment, LGBTIQ issues and minorities.
+She joined UNHCR in 2015.
 She is fluent in English, Arabic, French and Spanish.